 Asymmetric algorithms on the other hand use a different key for encryption and decryption, and the decryption key cannot be derived from the encryption key.
 Asymmetric ciphers permit the encryption key to be public, allowing anyone to encrypt with the key, whereas only the proper recipient (who knows the decryption key) can decrypt the message.
-The encryption key is also called the public key and the decryption key the private key or secret key.
+The encryption key is also called the public key, and the decryption key is the private or secret key.

-RSA is probably the best known asymmetric encryption algorithm.
+RSA is probably the best-known asymmetric encryption algorithm.

 A digital signature binds a document to the owner of a particular key.
-Digital signatures are used to verify that a message really comes from the claimed sender.

 Several methods for making and verifying digital signatures are freely available but the most widely known algorithm is the RSA public-key algorithm.